bugrauluyurt/highhammer/README.md

 5. Add '.' to the beginning of the env files inside the ./config/env folder.
 This will make your env files invisible to git while enabling them inside the project.

+6. Generate certificates.
+Certificate generation can easily be done by using mkcert

 ## Scripts

 The monorepo consists of three different applications.